Medieval people are morons.

 - In the remake, Just Visiting, they destroy a VW Beetle, thinking it's a dragon.
 Upon seeing the displaced villain from the present time, they gaze at him with stupid wonder while wielding crosses.
-They flee in terror when the phone they took from him starts ringing.
+They flee in terror when the cellphone they took from him starts ringing.

 - Subverted in The Navigator.
 While the time-displaced villagers are understandably disoriented and frightened by much of what they encounter - and when it's a construction site full of mechanical earthmovers, who could blame them? - they make quite a few reasonable deductions and plans, within the limits of their knowledge and faith.

-- Played straight In The Name Of The Rose, the film version.
+- Played Straight with In The Name Of The Rose, the film version.
 Everyone but the narrator and the hero William of Baskerville is a moron or a fanatic or both.
 It is averted in the novel.

 - Averted in George Martin's A Song of Ice and Fire.
 We don't see that many peasants, but those we do are just people.
 Some are smart, some are stupid, most are fairly level-headed.
 Most of them are simply denied education and stay illiterate for most of their lives because the glass ceiling only allows such privileges for the nobility.
 In The Sworn Sword, Dunk even tells Egg (who is royalty) to be respectful to them.
 They might not be able to read or argue about the politics of the realm, but they know when to plant their crops and how to deliver a calf.

 - In the Time Scout series, this is how downtimers are initially portrayed, but the portrayal becomes more nuanced and positive as the story progresses.